Blog

 In summer, ultra-violet rays, which are very powerful due to the proximity of the sun, modify water quality and the action of certain chemicals.
 That's why, in high season, the quality of water filtration is essential to slow down these changes and consume fewer chemicals.
 When your pool is heavily exposed to UV rays, the water is affected in several ways:

-• pH increase .
-It is not uncommon to have trouble balancing the pH when hot days accumulate over several days.
-When the outside temperature is high, the pH also rises and then naturally descends at night.
-The pH should never exceed 7.8 otherwise your disinfectant products will become inactive.
+• pH increase When hot days follow one after another, it often becomes difficult to maintain a balanced pH.
+Indeed, when the outside temperature is high, the pH also rises and then naturally drops again at night.
+The pH must never exceed 7.8, otherwise your disinfectant products will become ineffective.
 For lower the pH of the water (with pH-) so add product gradually but above all activate water filtration as often as possible.
 Also remember that it is better to measure the pH at a fixed time ( morning or evening) so you can compare your last measurements with greater reliability.

 • Water evaporation is a natural phenomenon associated with hot weather.
 So you need to top up the water regularly.
 This cools down the temperature a little and brings the pH level back within the thresholds.
 However, for ecological reasons, you may choose to cover your pool with a tarpaulin to reduce evaporation.

-• Degradation of chlorine: if the water in your pool is treated with chlorine.you may be aware that UV rays reduce its disinfectant power.
-You should therefore opt for stabilized chlorine, which is less affected by UV rays, rather than non-stabilized chlorine.
-Be careful, however, not to over-stabilize your pool water, as this could lead to partial emptying.
-Stabilizer should be between 30 and 75 mg/L.
+• Degradation of chlorine : if the water in your The pool is treated with chlorine. , you may know that UV rays reduce its disinfecting power.
+It is therefore preferable to use stabilised chlorine, which is less affected by UV rays, rather than non-stabilised chlorine.
+However, be careful not to over-stabilise your pool water, otherwise you may have to partially empty it.
+The stabiliser should be between 30 and 75 mg/L.

 • Chloramine developmentChloramine is the molecule responsible for chlorine's characteristic odor.
 It is also known as combined chlorine.
 It develops as a result of bodily pollution from bathers (sun cream, sweat, etc.) and can irritate eyes and mucous membranes.
 To combat this phenomenon, you need to filter your water regularly and control chlorine levels.